puterboy/HAOS-kiosk/haoskiosk/README.md

 Launches X-Windows on local HAOS server followed by OpenBox window manager and Luakit browser.\
 Standard mouse and keyboard interactions should work automatically.
+Supports touchscreens (including onscreen keyboard) and rotation.

+You can press `ctl-R` at any time to refresh the browser.

 **NOTE:** You must enter your HA username and password in the *Configuration* tab for add-on to start.